 - Handle: Rubberized

-Overview: Of all our prerequisites before clicking the add to cart button, the minute we see “made in USA” all bets are off.
+Overview: Of all my prerequisites before clicking the add to cart button, the minute I see “made in USA” all bets are off.

-Seeing the components laid out, I couldn’t help but wonder if this was actually some sort child’s toy.
-It looked ..
-Weird.
+Seeing the components laid out, I couldn’t help but wonder if this was actually some sort of child’s toy.
+It looked a bit weird.

 The first thing I picked up was the multi-tool.
-As an accessory egress tool, it really has no practical purpose outside of cutting you out of a sticky predicament – and if your car just went into the lake and this was tucked in the sheath, in the glovebox, I’m not so sure how much of a help if would be.
+As an accessory egress tool, it really has no practical purpose outside of cutting you out of a sticky predicament.

-I don’t know how helpful the oxygen valve wrenches would be.
-It also comes with a shackle wrench, which might come in handy ….
+I also don’t know how helpful the oxygen valve wrench would be, which is included in the package.
+But the shackle wrench, which is also offered, might come in handy.

-The teeth on the spine are a beast, and made to cut just about anything.
-The blade wasn’t as sharp as we would have liked out of the box, but the generous hilt more than made up for it.
+The teeth on the spine are a beast and made to cut just about anything.
+The blade wasn’t as sharp as I would have liked out of the box, but the generous hilt more than made up for it.

 On the sharp side: Made in the USA.
 It’s a pretty decent knife, and the hilt allows you to expend more energy for quicker – and safer – results.

-On the dull side: Watch for rip-off’s made in China.
-The multi-tool is less useful than if implies, and the sheath is mediocre.
+On the dull side: Watch for rip-offs made in China.
+The multi-tool is less useful than it implies, and the sheath is mediocre.